cloudify-cosmo/docs.getcloudify.org/content/manager/broker-security.md

 It is recommended that you set the password to something strong that is known only to those who are authorized.

-It is recommended that the password is comprised of only ASCII characters, excluding quotes, line feeds, and dollar signs, as these may cause the password to be set incorrectly during the bootstrap.
+It is recommended that the password is comprised of only ASCII characters, excluding quotes, line feeds, and dollar signs, as these may cause the password to be set incorrectly during the installation.

 The password should be set using the `rabbitmq_password` input to the manager blueprint.